-This document represents the policies and procedures of the Department of Communication and its graduate programs as of its printing in August 2019.
+This document represents the policies and procedures of the Department of Communication and its graduate programs as of its publishing in August 2022.
 Various university websites are referenced through this handbook.
-More information and potentially updated information is available at these websites.
+More information and potentially updated information are available at these websites.
 The Department of Communication follows all policies and rules of the University of Connecticut, the Graduate School, and the Graduate Employee Union Local 6950 Collective Bargaining Agreement.
 Students are expected to be familiar with all of these policies, and not only those referenced in this handbook.